Walid-khaled/Regulation-and-Trajectory-Tracking-of-Flexible-Joint-Link/README.md

 ## Feedback-Linearization-of-Flexible-Joint-Link
-In this repository, PD control is applied to stabilize the satellite on the desired orbit.
+Regulation and trajectory tracking of flexible joint link.
 It is a solution of Assignment2 in Fundamentals of Robot Control course for ROCV master's program at Innopolis University.

 ---
 ### Task description